 - use CuF as single total to prioritise support for pupils based upon need

 - for specific activities to support pupils to catch up for lost teaching · See Section 3: curriculum expectations for the next academic year

 - Schools have the flexibility to spend funding in the best way for their cohort and circumstances

 - EEF quick guide to implementation August 2020: guidance and case studies on implementing catch-up strategies from September · EEF Covid 19 support guide for schools e.g. small group or 1:1 tuition (particularly NTP); summer programmes to help re-engage pupils or extra teaching capacity from September

 Accountability and monitoring

-Schools now have until the end of the 2020/21 academic year to spend any funding carried forward from 2019/20, that they couldn’t use due to coronavirus (previously you had to spend it by the end of March).
+Schools had until the end of the 2020/21 academic year to spend any funding carried forward from 2019/20, that they couldn’t use due to coronavirus (previously you had to spend it by the end of March).

 Our PE and sport premium spending plans for 2020/21 reflect this change.